 Communities interested in applying should include a strong lead agency to take responsibility for coalescing, convening, and supporting the work with WES Global Talent Bridge and technical assistance providers.
 Participation in the program requires a robust network of multi-sector stakeholders with a commitment to engage as a community of practice, both during and after the conclusion of the program.

-Q2: Who participated in the Skilled Immigrant Integration Program in 2018?
+Q2: Who has participated in the Skilled Immigrant Integration Program?

 Q3: How does the WES Global Talent Bridge Skilled Immigrant Integration Program training model work?